 Hanging files, bound and loose documents collected by Berklee College of Music Assistant Vice President for External Affairs Rob Hayes, spanning from approximately 1995 - 2013.
 Materials include institutional reports, press clippings, college handbooks and publications, and a few alumni recordings.
 Rob Hayes joined Berklee in 1992 and currently serves as Assistant Vice President for External Affairs at Berklee College of Music, where he oversees Berklee Presents, the college’s student touring and broadcasting program; the Media Relations office; and The BIRN, Berklee’s student-run Internet radio station.

 Composer and arranger Barrie Nettles was a foundational member of the harmony department at Berklee College of Music, serving as chair and authoring many of its core curricular texts.
-This collection consists of teaching materials created and compiled by former Berklee faculty member (and chair of the harmony department) Barrie Nettles.
+This collection consists of one box of teaching materials created and compiled by former Berklee faculty member (and chair of the harmony department) Barrie Nettles.
 Materials include reels, tapes, papers, and textbook drafts.
+Teaching materials include workbooks and exams for Harmony 1, Harmony 2, Harmony 3, and Harmony 4, as well as exams for Arranging 1 and 2 and Ear Training placement exams.

 This collection is primarily comprised of musical manuscripts, photographs, a draft of Sweet Man: The Real Duke Ellington, and other personal effects belonging to lyricist Don George (1909-1987).
 George is perhaps best known for his collaboration with Duke Ellington, particularly the standard “I’m Beginning to See the Light” (1944).